ibz0q/lovelace-bg-animation/README.md

 ## Motivation

-Back when HTML5/Canvas/JS/CSS3 was new I remember the awe of abstract animations.
-I wanted to preserve some and view them like art pieces on my Home Assistant tablet/dashboard which make great backgrounds.
+Artists created some pretty awe inspiring animations back when HTML5/Canvas/JS/CSS3/Flash was new.
+There's still some amazing artists doing this today.
+I wanted to curate all these and admire them on my Home Assistant tablet/dashboard, which incidentally make great backgrounds.

-Over time some of the experiments I have saved in my bookmarks have long been lost to digital oblivion.
-Luckily some I would save to disk.
+Unfortunately, over time many older web experiments/animations have been lost to digital oblivion.
+Sometimes I would save these locally.
 I have tried my best to find references and credit the artists, archive.org links provided if they are available - This is not always the case.

 ### License

 This project is compromised of the works of artists each with their own licensing, none of THIS projects license are imposed.
 Copyrights and original licenses are preserved respectively.
-The reason for this is a lot of the works are published online under MIT license, ie. <a href="https://blog.codepen.io/documentation/licensing/#:~:text=The%20gist%20of%20it%20is,it%20is%20subject%20to%20removal">Code Pen</a> which is permissive and expects an equally permissive license.
-However other works are not as permissive, or unlicensed.
+The reason for this is a lot of the works are published online under MIT license, ie. <a href="https://blog.codepen.io/documentation/licensing/#:~:text=The%20gist%20of%20it%20is,it%20is%20subject%20to%20removal">Code Pen</a> which is permissive and expects an equally permissive license or some were created at a time when licensing wasn't really a thing on the web.
+In some cases works aren't as permissive, or unlicensed.
 For this reason, code solely belonging to this repo (bg-animation.js) uses CC BY-NC 4.0 Deed Attribution-NonCommercial 4.0 International which prevents commercial use and works themselves have licenses preserved.

 ### Todo